• Skip to primary navigation

 2. Secure your baby monitor:

 1. Change the default camera access port.
-It will probably be set at 80 at the moment, you can change it to anything above 8200.
+It will probably be set at 80 initially, you can change it to anything above 8200.

 Implementing all the checklist items above will significantly strengthen your network and help prevent your baby monitor from being hacked.